I tested positive for COVID-19. What's next?

 Side effects can range from mild to serious and may include:

-- Swollen lips, face, or throat
+- Itching, rash, hives, or swollen lips, face, or throat

 How can I get ready for my appointment?